denshade/gitlabcibuilder/README.md

 - Run tests as part of the merge request

 This allows you to write tests, so you don't have to merge changes only to find that you've broken the build.

+The downside is:
+This is only a superficial implementation of the gitlab ci yaml: https://docs.gitlab.com/ee/ci/yaml/.
+The focus is on testing the workflow.

 # API
 ## GitlabCiAssert.assertAllStagesKnown
 This assertion checks that all stages used by the jobs are known: